 - The Change Chart Type window appears.

-- First, mark the Planned Work and Actual Work series to make them secondary axis.
+- First, mark the Planned Work and Actual Work series to make them secondary axes.

-- Then, choose Clustered Column from the Chart Type section.
+- Then, choose the Clustered Column from the Chart Type section.

 - Finally, press the OK button.